GetanehT/Smart-phone/README.md

 *	Header: Same as the home page, with site logo and navigation menu.
 *	Main Content: Showcases various iPhone   models available for sale, including prices, discounts, and detailed descriptions.
-*	Feedback Section: Similar feedback form as on the home page.
-*	Contact Information: Same contact details as on the home page.
 *	Footer: Same as the home page, with social media links.
 *	Footer: Same as the home page, with social media links.